immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

     $ rhc port-forward -a poorsmatic

 Depending on your OS, this may not work.
-If it doesn't, try:
+If it doesn't, try the `-L`
+option:

     $ ssh -L 27888:127.11.205.129:27888 a4117d5ebac04c5f8114f7a96eba2737@poorsmatic-jimi.rhcloud.com

-But replace `127.11.205.129` with whatever `rhc port-forward` told you (or ssh to your instance and `echo $OPENSHIFT_INTERNAL_IP`) and use your own ssh URI.
+But replace `127.11.205.129` with whatever `rhc port-forward` told you (or ssh to your instance and `echo $OPENSHIFT_INTERNAL_IP`).
+And obviously, you should use the ssh URI associated with your own app.

 Once the tunnel is established, you can then connect to the remote REPL at `127.0.0.1:27888` using whatever REPL client you prefer.